The-101-project/openPLC_review/log.md

 * l31.
 Arduino Zero native USB port, 'Blink` compilation DONE! :heavy_check_mark:
 * l31.
 ESP8266 NodeMCU, 'Blink` compilation DONE! :heavy_check_mark:
 * l32.
 The `Upload to Arduino button' merges the runtime and the c-program in a single binary to upload to the selected Arduino board
+* l33.
+Raspberry-pi is a Linux system, so the `runtime` is installed standalone